-- Confusion regarding the differentiation between tenure-line and Fixed-Term faculty - Lack of clarity surrounding expectations of performance for Fixed-Term faculty positions - Lack of understanding of the diverse and evolving role of FT faculty - Lack of guidelines for what evidence promotion dossiers should contain - Lack of guidelines for how promotion dossiers are evaluated - The fact that the evaluation process is not always in line with budgetary calendars and reappointment - Lack of guidelines for handling evaluation/promotion for faculty who change tracks, i.e., from research emphasis to teaching emphasis
+- Confusion regarding the differentiation between Tenure-Line and Non-Tenure-Line faculty - Lack of clarity surrounding expectations of performance for NTL faculty positions - Lack of understanding of the diverse and evolving role of NTL faculty - Lack of guidelines for what evidence promotion dossiers should contain - Lack of guidelines for how promotion dossiers are evaluated - The fact that the evaluation process is not always in line with budgetary calendars and reappointment - Lack of guidelines for handling evaluation/promotion for faculty who change tracks, i.e., from a research emphasis to a teaching emphasis

-In this context, it was the goal of the FT Faculty Advisory Committee to:
+In this context, it was the goal of the NTL Faculty Advisory Committee to:

-- Understand existing evaluation and promotion practices - Recognize the unique challenges that EMS FT faculty face - Recommend revisions that more closely support the mission of the College of Earth & Mineral Sciences
+- Understand existing evaluation and promotion practices - Recognize the unique challenges that EMS NTL faculty face - Recommend revisions that more closely support the mission of the College of Earth and Mineral Sciences

-I.B.
-Goals of the FT faculty annual review and promotion process
+A.I.B.
+Goals of the NTL faculty annual performance review and promotion process

-The FT faculty review and promotion process should:
+The NTL faculty performance review and promotion process should:

-- Be easy to understand and accomplish - Recognize that the FT faculty's activities are determined by the individual's funding source which should be reflected in their job description - Meet the diversity of the entire EMS FT faculty scope of responsibilities - Support long-term professional development and enhance the annual review process - Encourage supervisor/unit leader involvement - Recognize the changing nature of the role of the FT faculty in the College, University and higher education - Provide clear yet flexible guidance regarding the types of evidence and the criteria used to evaluate this evidence
+- Be easy to understand and accomplish - Recognize that the NTL faculty's activities are determined by the individual's funding source which should be reflected in their job description - Meet the diversity of the entire EMS NTL faculty scope of responsibilities - Support long-term professional development and enhance the annual review process - Encourage supervisor/unit leader involvement - Recognize the changing nature of the role of the NTL faculty in the College, University and higher education - Provide clear yet flexible guidance regarding the types of evidence and the criteria used to evaluate this evidence

-I.C.
+A.I.C.
 Use of these guidelines

-The following requirements have been identified as foundational to the FT faculty promotion process:
+The following requirements have been identified as foundational to the NTL faculty promotion process:

-- Every FT faculty member must have a current and accurate job description. - All descriptions shall be reviewed, edited, and approved by the individual's supervisor, in conjunction with the unit leader, if appropriate. - Expectations of fixed-term and research faculty shall be clearly communicated and agreed to by both parties. - The accumulated fixed-term and research faculty performance evaluations, henceforth referred to "faculty activity summaries," are to serve as the basis for the promotion dossier.
+- Every NTL faculty member must have a current and accurate job description. - All descriptions shall be reviewed, edited, and approved by the individual's supervisor, in conjunction with the subunit head, if appropriate. - Expectations of NTL faculty shall be clearly communicated and agreed to by both parties. - The accumulated NTL faculty performance evaluations, henceforth referred to as "faculty activity summaries," are to serve as the basis for the promotion dossier.